sgmurphy/wordpress-plugins/sticky-menu-or-anything-on-scroll/readme.txt

 = I need more help please! =
 Please go to the plugin's [support forum on WordPress.org](https://wordpress.org/support/plugin/sticky-menu-or-anything-on-scroll) and post a message (include a link to your site if possible).

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/sticky-menu-or-anything-on-scroll)

 == Screenshots ==